zloeber/helm-namespace/README.md

 ```
 ## Example - helmfile

 A simple example helmfile that creates a namespace as part of a cert-manager deployment.
 The default helm resource policy of 'keep' is used so that the namespace will not be removed in a helm destroy operation.
+This means you will have to manually delete the namespace if you want to reinstall the deployment while testing things out.
 Default tillerless plugin options are also set if this helmfile is created with helm version 2.
 I only include the namespace generation in this example for brevity.

 ```
 helmDefaults: